petedanielsmith/social-media-effect-on-mental-health/README.md

 6. `Prediction Tools`: Enter custom inputs to see predictions of mental health metrics such as stress or mood.

 The design focuses on clarity, interactive filtering, and enabling the user to do their own storytelling from raw data to analytical insights.
-Consistent colours for the charts, and designs are also used throughout.
+Consistent colours for the charts and designs are also used throughout.

 ## Unfixed Bugs

 **Dashboard data table:**

 On the visualisation page in the dashboard I am using the dataframe UI component to display the raw data.
 I have added page size, pagination buttons and column sort controls.
 All this works fine but the Streamlit dataframe control allows you to click on the column headers to sort the data in view.
 There is no way of turning that off for the control.
 It can be confuing to users as they only sort the current page in view.
-I tried swapping it to the streamlit table component but the styling was a mess.
+I tried swapping it to the Streamlit table component but the styling was a mess.
 It really needs a custom HTML component making to render the table out in a styled custom table with no interative features but I ran out of time.

 **Clustering:**